How to Let Go of the Mom Guilt

 Transforming from Guilt to Positive Action

-Today we’re specifically focusing on how to deal with overwhelming guilt when you’ve made a mistake.
-We’re talking about how to let go of those feelings, or more accurately, how to use them as a catalyst for positive action, so that we can grow and find the parenting tools that will help us enjoy our children.
+Today we’re specifically focusing on how to deal with overwhelming guilt when you’ve made a mistake and how to use them as a catalyst for positive action.

 And then comes the mom guilt.

-When those feelings of guilt wash over me, it is all too easy to give up and think, “What does it matter, I ruined everything already.”
-Have you been there before?
+When those feelings of guilt become overwhelming we think, “What does it matter, I ruined everything already.”

 When we are in pain we are more likely to lash out.